Benchmarking single-photon sources from an auto-correlation measurement: Introduction

 \section{Introduction}

 Single-photon sources~\cite{Eisaman11,thomas2021race} are key resources for quantum communication~\cite{Sangouard12}, photonic quantum computation~\cite{Kok07} or radiometry~\cite{Chunnilall14,KUCK2021}.
-Not all single-photon sources are alike and to be scaled up, most applications require efficient sources of true single photons (single photon Fock/number states).
-The quality of single-photon sources is usually quantified from an auto-correlation measurement~\cite{Walls08}, that is, by using two photon detectors after a balanced beamsplitter and by checking that the ratio between the twofold coincidences and the product of singles vanishes.
+Not all single-photon sources are alike and to be scaled up, most applications require efficient sources of true single photons (single-photon Fock/number states).
+The quality of single-photon sources is usually quantified from an auto-correlation measurement~\cite{Walls08}, that is, by sending the photons to a balanced beam splitter and checking that the ratio between the detected twofold coincidences and the product of singles vanishes, see Fig.~\ref{fig:schemeg2} and the discussion in Appendix~\ref{app: autocorrelation}.
 This ensures that the source produces no more than one photon.
-The result is however insensitive to loss as the efficiency cancels out of the ratio.
+The result is, however, insensitive to loss as the efficiency cancels out of the ratio.
 These two aspects -- the capacity of a source to produce no more than one photon and its efficiency -- are thus considered separately.
 Both aspects are, however, important and are quantified jointly by the probability that the source actually produces exactly a single photon.
 Characterizing this probability is a direct and more complete way to benchmark single-photon sources.